Direct Implementation with Evidence: Model

 We say that a setting involves \textit{hard }evidence if the set of evidence available to an agent can change from state to state.
 Furthermore, we say that the evidence structure is \emph{normal} if, for every agent $i$, and every state $s\text{{}}$,

 The idea behind normality is that it is feasible for agents to present all their evidence at once, suggesting an idealization in which there are no time or other constraints on doing so.
 We refer to this message containing all the evidence that an agent has as the \emph{tightest} evidence of the agent in the given state.
-Under hard evidence, we maintain the assumption of normality throughout the paper.
-We also discuss the degree to which normality is necessary for implementation in a one stage mechanism in Section \ref{LimEv}.
-We define a social choice environment as a tuple $\Psi =\left( \mathcal{I},A,S,\{\mathcal{E}_{i}\}_{i\in \mathcal{I}},f\right) $ which is assumed to be common knowledge among the designer and agents.
+For a start, we prove our first main result (Theorem \ref{main}) under the assumption of normality.
+We will discuss in Section \ref{Norm} how this result should be modified when the normality assumption does not hold.
+We define a social choice environment as a tuple $ \Psi =\left( \mathcal{I},A,S,\{\mathcal{E}_{i}\}_{i\in \mathcal{I}},f\right) $ which is assumed to be common knowledge among the designer and agents.
 We write $s\sim s^{\prime }$ (and say that $s$ is equivalent to $s^{\prime }$) if $\mathcal{E}_{i}\left( s\right) =\mathcal{E}_{i}\left( s^{\prime }\right) $ for all $i$.